learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ## Understanding the K-means Algorithm

-The k-means clustering algorithm is an iterative algorithm that reaches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:
+The k-means clustering algorithm is an iterative algorithm that reaches for a predetermined number of clusters within an unlabeled dataset, and basically works as follows:

 - select k initial seeds
 - assign each observation to the cluster to which it is "closest"